safdarahmed02/ActivityMap2/replit.md

 # Overview

-This is a full-stack web application called "Heatmap Tracker" that allows users to track their daily progress across different activities through GitHub-style heatmap visualizations.
+This is a client-side web application called "Heatmap Tracker" optimized for Vercel deployment.
+It allows users to track their daily progress across different activities through GitHub-style heatmap visualizations.
 Users can create topics (like coding hours, exercise minutes, reading pages) and log daily values, which are then displayed as interactive heatmaps showing activity patterns over time.

 The application features a clean, modern interface with a sidebar for topic management and a main area displaying the heatmap visualization with statistics and quick-add functionality.
+All data is stored locally in the browser using localStorage, making it perfect for personal use and Vercel's static hosting.

 # User Preferences